Local area

 Because Mill Park arrangements are often long-running, the first conversation usually covers some history: who has carried the primary caring role, who steps in on weekends, where the strain is starting to land, and what the NDIS plan currently supports.
 From there we can be direct about whether respite we can deliver would genuinely sit under that arrangement rather than upend it.

-Mill Park participants, parents or adult-child carers, other family members sharing the caring load, support coordinators, and plan managers can all reach out.
+participants in Mill Park, parents or adult-child carers, other family members sharing the caring load, support coordinators, and plan managers can all reach out.
 Because Mill Park households often have more than one informal carer involved, it is fine if different family members take part in different conversations; we are used to that shape of enquiry.

 A lot of Mill Park families have been holding a caring arrangement together for years.
 Tell us who is in the mix: the participant, the family members already providing daily care, and what the NDIS plan supports.
 We will walk through how respite can fit in without pulling the arrangement apart.